davidbrowne/periodic/README.md

 ![bam generic](./svg/bam_generic.svg)

-We could use any integral value or bitfield to represent a binary angular measurement to a certain precision, but since *double* is so important to us and is 64 bits in size, we will use an unsigned 64 bit type, *unsigned long long*, as our best way to have as much precision as possible that is most compatible with **double*.
+We could use any integral value or bitfield to represent a binary angular measurement to a certain precision, but since *double* is so important to us and is 64 bits in size, we will use an unsigned 64 bit type, *unsigned long long*, as our best way to have as much precision as possible that is most compatible with *double*. *double* gives us 53 bits precision (including implicit bit), and *unsigned long long* gives use 64 bits precision.

 ![bam 64bit](./svg/bam_64bit.svg)